dennislee22/dennislee22.github.io/docs/cdppvc/gpuecs.md

     ![](../../assets/images/gpu/nvidiaecs2.png)

 2. In the ECS host/node installed with Nvidia GPU card, install the necessary OS software packages as described below and subsequently reboot the node.
-In this demo, the OS of the node is Centos7.9 and the hostname with GPU card is `ecsgpu.cdpkvm.cldr`.
+In this demo, the OS of the node is Centos7.9 and the hostname of the node with GPU card installed is `ecsgpu.cdpkvm.cldr`.

     ```bash
     # yum update -y